voletis1980/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

 # Overview

-This script allows you to to set or change the license type on all Azure-connected SQL Servers on a specific resource, in a single resource group, a specific subscription, a list of subscriptions or all subscriptions to which you have access.
-By default, it sets the specified license type value on the servers where it is undefined.
-But you can request to set it on all servers in the selected scope.
+This script provides a scaleable solution to set or change the license type and/or enable or disable the ESU policy on all Azure-connected SQL Servers in a specified scope.

 You can specify a single subscription to scan, or provide a list of subscriptions as a .CSV file.
 If not specified, all subscriptions your role has access to are scanned.